 The Juvenile Community Offender Restitution and Public Service (JCORPS) program is a Juvenile Probation sponsored community service work program managed and supervised by Juvenile Probation personnel for youth to participate in.
 JCORPS provides supervised community service and/or victim restitution projects in collaboration with community partners.

-Youth must admit to being truant and must be willing to take responsibility for missing school to participate in the CUTS Program.
-Consequences can include but are not limited to community service, truancy educational classes, tutoring hours, and counseling, if necessary.
-The youth’s driver's license may be suspended if they fail to appear to the CUTS hearing or if they fail to complete a consequence.
+To participate in the CUTS program, the youth must admit to being truant and be willing to take responsibility for missing school.
+Consequences can include but are not limited to community service, truancy educational classes, tutoring hours, and counseling if necessary.
+The youth’s driver's license may be suspended until their 18th birthday if they fail to appear to the CUTS hearing or if they fail to complete a consequence.

 The Citation Diversion program provides youth a way to avoid court involvement if they have minor offenses like truancy, curfew infractions, minor consumption of alcohol, tobacco violations, city park violations and some traffic offenses.